 This article discusses how to configure a site to bypass the Cato Cloud and egress traffic directly to the Internet.

-The Bypass screen lets you define bypass rules for traffic that will directly egress to the Internet instead of being routed to the Cato Cloud.
-Bypassed traffic is not inspected by the Cato Cloud security stack.
-The Socket continues to apply Bandwidth Profiles and QoS to bypassed traffic.
+The Bypass page lets you define bypass rules for traffic that will directly egress to the Internet instead of being routed to the Cato Cloud.
+Bypassed traffic is not inspected by the PoP security stack in the Cato Cloud security stack.
+The Socket continues to apply Bandwidth Profiles and QoS to bypassed traffic in the upstream direction.
+QoS is not applied in the downstream direction because the PoPs are bypassed.

-By default, the Socket automatically chooses the WAN port for the bypass traffic based on performance metrics.
+The default behavior is for the Socket to automatically choose the WAN port for the bypass traffic based on the best score.
 The Socket can select different WAN ports for different flows.

 Preferred Socket Port

-You can choose to assign a preferred Socket WAN port for a bypass rule that is used to egress the traffic.
-With this option, the Socket will use the preferred WAN port for the bypass traffic, as long the port has Internet connectivity.
-If the preferred WAN port loses connectivity, then the Socket selects a different WAN port for the traffic.
+When Preferred Socket Port is enabled for a site, you can choose to assign a preferred Socket WAN port for a bypass rule that is used to egress the traffic.
+With this option, if the WAN interfaces have a similar score, the Socket will use the preferred WAN port for the bypass traffic, as long as the port has Internet connectivity.
+If the preferred WAN port loses connectivity, the Socket selects a different WAN port for the traffic.

 The Preferred Socket Port feature is supported from Socket v15.0 and higher.